 The reaction from users, as you might expect, has been mixed.
 While Zeller can’t say precisely what percentage of the e-mails are from Mac and PC users, he said that generally Windows users thank him for the application, while Mac users berate him for facilitating the illegal downloading of music.
 One user notified both Trinity College and Apple’s legal department of the application.
 (At the time of the complaint, Zeller’s Web site was hosted on the college’s network, but he has since moved the site to another domain in order to avoid possible conflicts.)

-Apple first released iTunes 4, the application sported a feature that allowed users to share music (without downloading it) from their playlists.
+When Apple first released iTunes 4, the application sported a feature that allowed users to share music (without downloading it) from their playlists.
 Some users soon discovered that they also could share music across the Internet by opening their IP address to other users.
 It didn’t take long for users to make an application to copy the streamed songs to their hard drives.

-released an update to iTunes that disabled a user’s ability to share music across the Internet, but left the feature in place for users on the same subnetwork.
+Apple quickly released an update to iTunes that disabled a user’s ability to share music across the Internet, but left the feature in place for users on the same subnetwork.

 “Rendezvous music sharing, another new feature in iTunes 4, has been used by some in ways that have surprised and disappointed us,” Apple said in a statement given to MacCentral at the time of the iTunes update.
 “We designed it to allow friends and family to easily stream (not copy) their music between computers at home or in a small group setting, and it does this well.
 But some people are taking advantage of it to stream music over the Internet to people they do not even know.
 This was never the intent.
 While Rendezvous music sharing does not compromise music purchased from the iTunes Music Store, which will only play on three authorized Macs, it does allow the sharing of music imported from CDs, for example.”

 While third-party applications like MyTunes may become common, Tim Deal doesn’t think they will have any real affect on Apple’s cross-platform music campaign.